Russia says it will scale back near Kyiv as talks progress

 — In the room at the Istanbul talks was Roman Abramovich, a longtime Putin ally who has been sanctioned by Britain and the European Union.
 Kremlin spokesman Dmitry Peskov said the Chelsea soccer team owner has been serving as an unofficial mediator approved by both countries.
 But mystery about his role has been deepened by news reports that he may have been poisoned during an earlier round of talks.

-Ukrainian forces also seized back Trostyanets, south of Sumy in the northeast, after weeks of Russian occupation that left a devastated landscape.
+Ukrainian forces also took back Trostyanets, south of Sumy in the northeast, after weeks of occupation that left a landscape of Russian bodies, burned and twisted tanks and charred buildings.

-Arriving in the town Monday shortly afterward, The Associated Press sawthe bodies of two Russian soldiers in the woods, and Russian tanks sat burned and twisted.
-A red “Z” marked a Russian truck, its windshield fractured, near stacked boxes of ammunition.
-Ukrainian forces on top of a tank flashed victory signs.
-Dazed residents lined up amid charred buildings, seeking aid.

 Putin’s ground forces have been thwarted not just by stronger-than-expected Ukrainian resistance, but by what Western officials say are Russian tactical missteps, poor morale, shortages of food, fuel and cold weather gear, and other problems.